DeeDeeG/noto-color-emoji-font/README.md

 Both SVGinOT versions are available from releases: https://github.com/DeeDeeG/noto-color-emoji-font/releases

-1. `NotoColorEmoji-SVGinOT-1.2.zip` - The regular version of the font
+1. `NotoColorEmoji-SVGinOT-1.x.zip` - The regular version of the font
-   installs like any other font and can be specifically selected, but macOS will default to the `Apple Color Emoji` font for emojis.
+   installs like any other font and can be specifically selected, but macOS will default to the `Apple Color Emoji` font for emoji.
-2. `NotoColorEmoji-SVGinOT-OSX-1.2.zip` - A hack to replace the `Apple
+2. `NotoColorEmoji-SVGinOT-OSX-1.x.zip` - A hack to replace the `Apple
    Color Emoji` font by [using the same internal name][14].
 Install and accept the warning in Font Book.